Sometimes it's good to know you have support

 One of the best parts of retirement is having the freedom to spend more time with your friends, family and loved ones.

 That's why retirement villages and our developments are becoming increasingly popular.
 At both a retirement village and a McCarthy Stone retirement community, you can keep your independent lifestyle and still be part of a supportive community of like-minded people where extra help is available, should it be required.

-In many ways, a retirement village is similar to a McCarthy Stone development.
+However, people often do ask ‘what is a retirement village?’ as the term itself can suggest a few things.
+What’s more, a retirement village is similar in some ways to a McCarthy Stone development.
 In both cases, you'll have:

 - A secure, self-contained property.